hesharon/BackStory/README.md

 I worked on some of the frontend components such as the Collections page, and adding buttons to the cards.
 During the redux phase of the project, I implemented the reducers for the delete and edit functionalities.
 When our app transitioned to MongoDB, I helped in hooking up the PATCH endpoint to our reducers.
 #### Johnny Liao
 #### Sharon He
 I worked on setting up Auth0, login, and logout, as well as creating an Auth0 action flow connecting to MongoDB.
 I also implemented the Profile page and custom components such as the navbar, and made changes to our Redux store.
 In regards to the backend, I implemented endpoints such as adding and updating a photo.
+Lastly, I wrote the documentation for the project, but also the documentation on how to run the frontend and backend, which is in the README file in /backstory.
 #### Taher Ankleshwaria